cran-task-views/MetaAnalysis/MetaAnalysis.md

 -  `r pkg("BayesMultMeta")` provides Bayesian inference
     for the parameters of the multivariate random effects model with application to multivariate meta-analysis.
+-   `r pkg("remaCor")` provides multivariate meta-analysis when the correlation between effect sizes is known.

 #### Meta-analysis of studies of diagnostic tests